 The Ski Vibe: Alpe d’Huez is known for its endless sunny ski days thanks to an average of 300 days of sunshine per year (earning its nickname “The Island in the Sun”), diverse terrain and home to La Sarenne, Europe’s longest black run.

 Legendary après ski at Folie Douce during Snowboxx. l Image: Snowboxx FestivalSnowboxx is a full-week festival that combines skiing and snowboarding in the French Alps with world-class DJs, an epic après party, a huge open-air stage and tons of indoor dance venues to keep the party going after the main stage shuts down (plus secret mountain raves revealed throughout the week).
-This year’s lineup includes names like Fatboy Slim, Wilkinson and Josh Baker, alongside 40-plus artists spinning everything from house and techno to drum & bass.
+The lineup usually includes a few big names (like Fatboy Slim and Wilkinson), alongside 40-plus artists spinning everything from house and techno to drum & bass.
 Beyond the music, Snowboxx leans fully into playful festival vibes.
 Expect pond skims, inflatable tube races (riding unicorns and dragons, of course), bottomless brunches, karaoke and even an indoor water park – all designed to blur the line between ski trip and festival atmosphere.

 Best For: Festival lovers, après-party crowd, ravers